-2.d.
+d.
 To create a new Assay, navigate to the Library.
-Select Assays, and then select Create.
+Select "Assays", then select "Create".
 Alternatively, a previously created Assay may be used.

-In the 'Create New Assay' window (Figure 5), select the application type HID.
-Choose the Instrument Protocol created in Step 2.a and the QC Protocol created in Step 2.c.
+In the Create New Assay window (Figure 6), select the Instrument Protocol created in Step 2.a and the QC Protocol created in Step 2.c.
 Assign a descriptive assay name.
+Select the application type "HID".
 An Assay is required for all named samples on a plate.